WanderingPix/ReachForStars/README.md

 3. Translations
 4. Update to 16.0.5 (pain, I hate IL2CPP so much, and inlining is stupid)
 5. Mole Role (Why is it still broken)
-6. Trapper Role
-7. Bounty Hunter (Previously done but I believe it needs to be reworked)
+6. Bounty Hunter (Previously done but I believe it needs to be reworked)

 Planned features:

-None!
+Eclipse role

 **Estimated Public Release: Late July**